Humax MX7 Review

 The Honest V2G Caveat

-As of April 2026, V2G over AC is not active in the UK.
-Humax’s own documentation notes that V2G “will depend on future certification and compatible vehicles in the UK” and that “selling power back to the grid may require a software subscription.”
-Compatible vehicles are scarce, V2G tariffs from energy suppliers are not widely available, and DNO approval (the G99 export licence) can take up to 12 weeks.
+As of mid-2026, V2G over AC is not active in the UK.
+Humax notes that V2G functionality will depend on future certification and compatible vehicles in the UK, and that selling power back to the grid may require a software subscription.
+Compatible vehicles are scarce, V2G tariffs from energy suppliers are not widely available, and DNO export approval (the G99 process) adds an extra administrative step.

 The value of the V2G hardware today is that you will not need to replace the charger when V2G does become available.